 Second Valley Cliff Jumping

 Around the corner is ‘Sharkies’, a popular cliff jumping spot.
 Just follow the coast around until you find a little cove.
-Jumps range from 1 meter all the way through to a 25 meter jump.
-Personally I have only jumped from the 6 meter and 15 meter, both of which I obviously survived and think are relatively safe.
-I cannot speak for the 25 meter jump and suggest leaving that one be unless you know what you are up to.
+Jumps range from 1 meter all the way through to a 25-meter jump.
+Personally I have only jumped from the 6 meters and 15 meters, both of which I obviously survived and think are relatively safe.
+I cannot speak for the 25-meter jump and suggest leaving that one is unless you know what you are up to.

 Crystal Quarry in Adelaide